Toolkit ShelfFind

 Housing payment divided by gross monthly income.

-Income after listed debts$3,930.00
+Gross income after listed debts$3,930.00

-$2,570.00 in monthly debt payments entered.
+$2,570.00 in monthly debt payments entered; taxes and payroll deductions are not subtracted.

 DTI guide